nlposs/NLP-OSS/Proposal.md

 ## Call for Papers

-We invite topics related to NLP-OSS under broadly categorized into (i) software development, (ii) scientific contribution (iii) NLP-OSS case studies.
+We invite full papers (8 pages) or short papers (4 pages) on topics related to NLP-OSS broadly categorized into (i) software development, (ii) scientific contribution and (iii) NLP-OSS case studies.

  - **Software Development**
    - Designing and developing NLP-OSS